 Binary Noggin would like to welcome Connor Rigby to the team.
 Connor works in embedded Linux, specializing in Elixir as part of the Nerves core team.
 He spent the last three years honing his skills as the lead Embedded Systems Engineer at FarmBot.
-Now he will be taking up residence with Binary as a Senior Engineer where he will help continue to grow our Elixir and Nerves expertises.
+Now he will be taking up residence with Binary Noggin as a senior engineer, where he will help continue to grow our expertise in Elixir and Nerves.

 Connor’s tech interests include making hardware do things it was never meant to do.
 He once used an Xbox as a personal web server and a PlayStation Portable as an IR remote for all his TVs.
 He has been known to port Linux and other custom software to various game consoles, modify software that runs on car engine computers, and dabble in amateur radio, robotics, software security, and video game hacking.